learn-co-curriculum/combine-reducers/README.md

 ```

 In the new "ADD_BOOK" case, we're checking to see if an authorName matches with
-the name dispatches from the BookInput component.
+the name dispatched from the BookInput component.
 If the name already exists,
 state is returned unchanged.
 If the name is not present, it is added to the
 author array.
 Use the example above to modify the `manageAuthorsAndBooks`
 reducer and you can see the effect.
 We have two separate forms, one for adding